 Timex withrew from the US computer market in February 1984, soon after the release of the Timex Sinclair 2068, one of the early casualties of the home computer wars.
 The 2068 proved to be the last of Timex’s home computers.

 With the 2068, Timex sought to create an improved version of the ZX Spectrum for the US market.
 This wasn’t a bad idea, and some of Timex’s changes seemed based on its experience selling variants of the earlier Sinclair ZX81 in the United States.
 Unfortunately, Timex’s execution wasn’t quite on the money.

 The first problem is that Timex replaced the membrane keyboard with a calculator-style rubber chicklet keyboard like the IBM PCjr.
-While an improvement, this didn’t go far enough when other computers in its class had full-sized, full-travel keyboards.
+While an improvement, this didn’t go far enough when many of the other computers in its class had full-sized, full-travel keyboards.

-The second problem was that Timex improved too much.
+The second problem was that Timex improved too much in other areas.
 The Basic commands it added broke compatibility with the Spectrum, and when Timex added an AY-3-8912 sound chip, it didn’t put it at the same I/O address that Sinclair used in the Spectrum+.
 That meant only about 10% of the commercial titles for the ZX Spectrum would run on the 2068.
 The workaround was to swap in a Spectrum ROM, but full compatibility out of the box would have been better.